ChimeraTK/DeviceAccess/doc/spec_StatusAggregator.md

 * Related to R1.1.3: If a StatusAggregator is found on a level below, the instances of `ChimeraTK::StatusMonitor`s on that level must be ignored.

-## Questions & issues ##

-* Which Modifiers exactly cause problems?
-Probably these are are  bugs and we need separate treatment.
-But we should clarify if this blocks required use cases of the aggregator.